 Career fairs and/or networking events will be cancelled only if inclement weather conditions arise or be anticipated that would make it unsafe to continue the non-essential operations of the university, resulting in the president electing to close the

 university (i.e., cancel all classes and suspend all non-essential operations).
-If the original event on February 28, 2017, is cancelled due to

 If the university remains open, the career fair and/or networking event will continue to be held.
 Although caution is advised, attendance at the career events will be up to the discretion of the attendee.
 The Career and Professional Development Center